Rei-SwitchBot/faq/en-us/Plug & Plug Mini.md

 SwitchBot Plug

-is connected to a (2.4Ghz)wifi network, we can enable cloud service for it and do not need a
+is connected to a (2.4Ghz)wifi network, we can enable Third-party Service for it and do not need a

 SwitchBot Hub Mini